 Keeping good email hygiene is vital to your email marketing success.
 But how do you know when your email list needs a scrub?
-Here are five signs your contacts may be outdated and sabotaging your performance.
+Here are three signs your contacts may be outdated and sabotaging your performance.

 What is email list scrubbing